-Happy New Year, marketers!
 As we take our first steps into the new decade, there’s an unprecedented amount of buzz around the future of influencer marketing, especially as new social media platforms and content formats emerge and thrive.
-Without a doubt, 2020 will be bigger, more creative, and more sophisticated than anything you’ve seen before.
-Are you ready??
+While we initially thought that 2020 would be bigger, more creative, and more sophisticated than anything we’ve seen before, now we are in a holding pattern.

-Well… you’re about to be!
-Here are five trends we think will be most impactful headed into the new year:
+Here are still five trends we think will be most impactful heading into the second half of the year and beyond.

 If you were in the the Open Influence office in 2019 and you spotted one of our team members sharing something on their phone, it was either one of two possibilities: a very important email or a TikTok video.
 That’s how quickly the video-sharing platform has taken over as the de-facto app for passing the time with infectiously addicting content, both in our office and around the world.

-Already in 9th place when it comes to audience size, Tik Tok boasts 500 million active users worldwide, 41 percent of whom are between the ages of 16 and 24 – i.e. the enigmatic and much-studied Generation Z. Not only that, but the app, which is beloved by users for its expansive music library and video editing capabitilies, is regularly on the iTunes App Store’s most downloaded list.
+Already in 9th place when it comes to audience size, Tik Tok is a key influencer marketing strategy boasts 500 million active users worldwide, 41 percent of whom are between the ages of 16 and 24 – i.e. the enigmatic and much-studied Generation Z. Not only that, but the app, which is beloved by users for its expansive music library and video editing capabilities, is regularly on the iTunes App Store’s most downloaded list.

 But here’s where it goes from impressive to attention-demanding: Tik-Tok content has already transcended the platform.
 Case in point?
 Released as a single in December 2018, Lil Nas X’s Old Town Road recently made music history by becoming the 27th highest-performing record of the entire 2010’s – fueled largely by its viral fame on TikTok.